technofocus-pte/buildmoderniseaiappsdepth/Use case 06/Usecase06.md

 generated](./media/image37.jpeg)

 7. Deployment will take around 19-20 min.
-While the deployment is going on, You can go next Task 3 and verify deployed resources.
+While the deployment is going You can go to Task 5 and verify the deployed resources.

 ![A screenshot of a computer Description automatically generated](./media/image38.jpeg)